 #3 Eat a well-balanced diet

 Serious health problems, such as heart disease and diabetes, are linked to gum disease.
-The idea is that the bacteria from periodontal diseases travel towards the vital organs of the body via the bloodstream, resulting in localized inflammations.
+The idea is that the bacteria from periodontal diseases travel towards the body’s vital organs via the bloodstream, resulting in localized inflammations.

-Fortifying your oral health with the right kind of fruits and vegetables can help combat this formidable effect.
+Fortifying your oral health with the right fruits and vegetables can help combat this formidable effect.

 Include plenty of calcium-rich foods, like milk, yogurt, and cheese, in your diet.
-Food abundant in vitamin C, like fresh citrus fruits, help bolster the health of the gums.
-Raisins and tea combat the acids that destroy tooth enamel while hard foods like apples and carrots are natural cleansing agents that also stimulate saliva secretion.
+In addition, food abundant in vitamin C, like fresh citrus fruits, helps bolster the health of the gums.
+Raisins and tea combat the acids that destroy tooth enamel, while hard foods like apples and carrots are natural cleansing agents that stimulate saliva secretion.

-As much as it is important to consider the “do’s” in your diet, it is equally essential to take note of the “don’t’s” as well.
+As much as it is crucial to consider the “do’s” in your diet, it is equally essential to note the “do nots” as well.
 Sticky and sugary foods that get trapped in the crevices of the teeth release acid when they react with the bacteria in the mouth, eventually causing gum problems and decay.